equinor/res2df/docs/introduction.rst

 ``compdat``
 ^^^^^^^^^^^

-Extracts well connection data from the `COMPDAT` keyword in the :term:`.DATA file`.
+Extracts well connection data from the `COMPDAT` keyword in the :term:`deck`.
 For multi-segment wells, `WELSEGS` and `COMPSEGS` is also parsed.
 The data is available as three different dataframes, which can be merged.

-It is also possible to parse individual :term:`"include files" <include file>`, not only a finished working :term:`deck`.
+It is also possible to parse individual :term:`"include files" <include file>`.
+These files do not necessarily have to be part of a complete :term:`deck`

 More documentation on :doc:`usage/compdat`.